sara-sabr/ITStrategy/_pages/en/mandate.md

 ## Mission (team's reason for existence)

-Enable the strategic value of IT within ESDC to increase business flexibility.
+Enable the strategic value of IT within ESDC to increase business agility.

 ## Mandate (team's authority within IITB)